Lessify/localess/README.md

 **Firebase** makes Authentication easier for **Localess**.
 Localess needs to identify identity of the users to provide custom experience and keep the data secure.

 #### Email/Password
+Login by Email and Password is enabled by default.

 #### Google Identity Provider
 Enable Google as a sign-in method in the Firebase console: